 Provide private lessons for members of the school band from professional musicians.

-The youth councils are receiving training and coaching from Vermont Afterschool to support them through the steps of forming as a youth council and running a participatory budgeting process.
+The programs and youth councils are receiving training and coaching from Vermont Afterschool to support them through the steps of forming as a youth council and running a participatory budgeting process.

 So what exactly is participatory budgeting?